 Many social media and content marketers use some kind of marketing automation to supplement their content distribution and promotion efforts.
 Whether totally relying on technology to syndicate and schedule posts or simply using it as a backup plan when taking a day off, there are advantages and disadvantages to the strategy—so make sure you fully understand the effects before jumping in.

-There are several content automation platforms available, from mass post uploading and scheduling platforms like SocialOomph to dashboards created to give more insights into the performance of your posts like Sprout Social.
-For the most part, the primary intention of these platforms is to allow marketers to schedule social media content in advance and monitor the results.
-They can be great tools, if used properly, but there are some real disadvantages to plotting out your content in advance.
+There are several content marketing automation platforms available, from mass post uploading and scheduling platforms like SocialOomph to dashboards created to give more insights into the performance of your posts like Sprout Social.
+For the most part, the primary intention of these platforms is to allow marketers to schedule media content in advance and monitor the results.
+They can be great content automation tools, if used properly, but there are some real disadvantages to plotting out your automate content creation in advance.

 This is advantageous because social media demands regular updates, and not everybody has the time or desire to make all those updates manually.
 It’s a form of protection against taking time off, becoming busy with other tasks, and even forgetting about posting.
 A regular habit is reduced to a single task, making everybody capable of being a full-time social media manager.